bjomsan/Star-Wars-Social-Network/README.md

 In short, I have taken the files named 'starwars-episode-N-mentions'.
 These files contains data from episode N, where the links/edges between characters/nodes are defined by the times the characters are mentioned withing the same scene from the movie script.<br>

 I have written the program in two different formats.
 One is with separate python files and the other one is a jupyter notebook.
-The folder program_files contains 3 python files: analysis_methods, create_ne
+Run the .py file 'run_program' to the programThe folder program_files contains 3 python files: <br>
+create_network_Data: file that extracts json data and rearrange the data into list og lists. <br>
+visualize_network: take the extracted data and inserts into a network graph and displays the graph. <br>
+analysis_methods: different types of analysis on the network.
+The program asks for input in terminal and prints output.

  ### Description of network data
  The json files representing the networks contain the following information:<br>

  # Nodes
- The nodes contain the following fields:<br>
+ The nodes contain the following fields: <br>
-  name: Name of the character<br>
+  name: Name of the character <br>
-  value: Number of scenes the character appeared in<br>
+  value: Number of scenes the character appeared in <br>
-  colour: Colour in the visualization<br>
+  colour: Colour in the visualization <br>

 # Links
 Links represents connections between characters: <br>